tagspaces/viewerSheet/README.md

-# viewerSheet
+# viewerSpreadSheet
-TagSpaces viewer for CSV data and Excel like sheets
+TagSpaces pliugin for viewing CSV and other spreadsheet files